Updated March 3, 2019

 Mary called me and said, “Mike, I see you write a lot about solid surface shower systems.
-My mind is as confused about these systems as my 15-year-old daughter was shopping endlessly at 6 stores looking for a prom dress (and by the way she broke up with the guy 3 weeks later!).
+My mind is as confused about these systems as it was helping my 15-year-old daughter find a prom dress after looking through 6 stores (and by the way she broke up with the guy 3 weeks later!).
 I’ve checked out Onyx, Kohler Choreograph, Corian and Swanstone.
 I’ve also visited a cultured marble shop 25 minutes from my home.
 I wish I could tell you this research has made things clearer.
 I’m more confused than ever.
 Can you help?”

 I told Mary, “I get it.
 The more you’ve learned, the more difficult the decision has become.
 Here’s what I’ll do.
 I’ll do is outline for you the most important questions to ask.
 Then I’ll throw my 2 cents in and give you my opinion on how these different manufacturers grade out in relation to these questions.
 Just remember this is just one guys opinion, so feel free to disagree.”
 Finally, I told Mary, “If I can figure it out solid surface systems, I’m sure you can too.
 After all you’re talking to a guy who took his wife to the movie Dumb and Dumber years ago and drove to the wrong theater (just a bit of irony in that, don’t you think)!”

 Below you’ll find 5 questions to dig deeper and determine which product is best for you.
-I’ll also throw in a few links to other articles for more insight on cultured stone and solid surface showers.
+I’ll also throw in a few links to other articles for more insight on cultured stone and solid surface showers (and I’ll even tell you about a wall panel product (laminate shower panels) I think is better than ALL of these cultured stone and solid surface shower units combined!).
 At the end, give me your opinions about these products and manufacturers.
 Chime in with questions you need answers to I did not address.
 OK, let’s dig in.

 Question 1) Are solid surface shower pans available to be coordinate with the wall panels?